r12213/background-changer/README.md

 # Background Changer

-Simple python based app that uses opencv library.
+Simple gui python based app that uses opencv library.

 ## Description
 Basic tool which allows you to load image,